Dani-Al-Fdez/pdsnd_github/README.md

 ### Credits
 This work has been made during the Udacity Programming for Data Science Nanonedegree program.

-Thanks to
+Thanks to:
-@udacity for its awesome course organization.
+* @udacity for its awesome course organization.
-@richardkalehoff for its amazing course on Version control.
+* @richardkalehoff for its amazing course on Version control.
-@Junolee for her incredible introduction to Python3
+* @Junolee for her incredible introduction to Python3